Reliability-based Topology Optimization using Stochastic Gradients: Introduction

 In this paper, we propose a stochastic gradient-based approach for RBTO.
 We convert the optimization problem to an unconstrained formulation that includes the reliability constraint through a penalty approach.
 Recently, \cite{de2020topology,de2020bi} and \cite{li2020momentum} showed that the stochastic gradient descent methods can be used to solve the RTO problems efficiently {by using only $\mathcal{O}(1)$ random samples per optimization iteration}.
 Inspired by these studies, we solve the unconstrained RBTO problem using stochastic gradient descent, while focusing on reducing the computational burden of estimating the failure probability and its gradients at every iteration.
-In particular, we preform the estimation of the failure probability only at every few iterations using an efficient sampling strategy, such as, subset simulation \citep{au2001estimation} or using surrogate models, such as polynomial expansion {\citep{ghanem2003stochastic,doostan2011non}}.
+In particular, we preform the estimation of the failure probability only at every few iterations using an efficient sampling strategy, such as subset simulation \citep{au2001estimation} or using surrogate models, such as polynomial expansion {\citep{ghanem2003stochastic,doostan2011non}}.
 For estimating the gradients, inspired by the work of \cite{gasser1997reliability}, we use the Bayes' theorem with an exponential form for the probability density function of the design parameters in the failure region.
-This assumption allows for the convenient evaluation of the gradients of the failure probability.
-Further, we update the parameters of this exponential form along with the design variables using a stochastic gradient descent approach.
-This is done whenever we encounter a design {that leads to failure.} As a result, this approach removes the need for the reliability index or performance measure estimates.
+This assumption allows for the convenient evaluation of the gradients of the failure probability. {We extend this to RBTO problems, where the number of design parameters is large.
+We update the parameters of this exponential form along with the design parameters using a stochastic gradient descent approach.} This is done whenever we encounter a failing design.
+As a result, this approach removes the need for the reliability index or performance measure estimates.
 Further, the use of stochastic gradients substantially reduces the need for a large number of realizations of the objective and constraints per optimization iteration. {Hence, the proposed approach combines efficient estimation of failure probabilities with an exponential model for the probability density of design parameters from the failure region.
-Then stochastic gradients are used to update the design parameters using only a few random samples per optimization iteration to provide computational advantage for RBTO.
+Stochastic gradients are used to update the design parameters using only a few random samples per optimization iteration to provide computational advantage for RBTO.
 The proposed approach can also be extended to other RBDO problems.}

 The rest of the paper is organized as follows.
 In Section \ref{sec:background}, we first define the topology optimization problem with a reliability constraint.
 We then discuss two efficient probability of failure estimation methods based on random sampling that are used in this paper.
 In Section \ref{sec:method}, we discuss how the stochastic gradients are used to solve the RBTO problem.
 We illustrate the efficacy of the proposed approach using three numerical examples thereafter.
 Finally, we conclude the paper with a discussion on future direction of this approach.